RobertMe/com.lg.webos/README.md

 * Power on the TV
 * Power off the TV

-Note: Powering the TV on or off is done using Infrared, all other actions are used via Wi-Fi.
+Note: Powering the TV on is done using Infrared, all other actions are used via Wi-Fi.